MCP Server

 Paste the endpoint into any MCP client

 The connector generates a unique endpoint URL and secret key.
-Add both to Claude Desktop, Cursor, or any MCP-compatible client, and your agents show up in its tool list.
+Add both to your MCP client and your agents show up in its tool list.
+Current and legacy MCP lifecycles are supported.

 What you can build